omniprime/100-days-of-code/log.md

 **Today's Progress**: Weather page and research

 **Thoughts:** I am trying to learn the things that I do not know that will be required for this weather app.
 I think I am going to have to go over JSON to get to what I need to  know.
 This kind of request on FCC is a little annoying since it does not tell you what stuff you will have needed to learn before you can accoplish the task.
 Tomorrow I think I will just study and learn what goes on with JSON.

+### Day 39: February 10th, 2017

+**Today's Progress**: Back to the basics of JavaScript

+**Thoughts:** I Was going to try and jump into JSON today, but I figured there was still a lot I did not know when I left basic JavaScript and went into jQuery.
+I still like the simplicity of jQuery, but I think that it is important for me to know where jQuery is getting it's stuff.
+It will probably also serve me better to know at the very least the basics of JavaScript so that I am able to mix the two if necessary.